-- There will be a completely new lighting system, movement-sensitive and zonally controlled, with up and down spot lighting; also an upgraded sound system.
-These are to be installed early in 2021. - The whole of the interior will be redecorated
+- We now have a completely new lighting system, movement-sensitive and zonally controlled, with up and down spot lighting; also an upgraded sound system. - The whole of the interior has been redecorated and rewired.

 3 What will these features give us?